scilus/scilpy/docs/source/documentation/fibertube_tracking.rst

 Before we get into tracking.
 Here is an overview of the metrics that we saved in ``metrics.json``.
 (Values expressed in mm):

--  ``fibertube_density``:
-   Estimate of the following ratio: volume of fibertubes / total volume where the total volume is the combined volume of all voxels containing at least one fibertube.
 -  ``min_external_distance``: Smallest distance separating two
    fibertubes, outside their diameter.
 -  ``max_voxel_anisotropic``: Diagonal vector of the largest possible